sge-network/sge/docs/specs/Reward/05_State_Transitions.md

 # **State Transitions**

-This section defines the state transitions of the reward module's KVStore in all scenarios:
+This segment delineates the state transitions of the **KVStore** within the **Reward module** across various situations:

-## **Create Campaign**
+## **Creating a Campaign**

-When this is processed:
+Upon processing:

-- If the ticket is valid a new campaign will be created with the given data and will be added to the `Reward` module state.
+1. In case of a valid ticket, a new campaign will be generated using the provided data and integrated into the **Reward Module** state.
+2. The total pool amount will be subtracted from the promoter's account balance and retained within the pool module account.

 ```go
 newCampaign := &types.Campaign{